Haidarmm/Documentation/content/docs/guide/shortcodes_1/quantitative.md

 - **Series solutions**: If your equation is linear (and they almost all are in quantitative finance) then you might be able to solve a particular problem by adding together the solutions of other problems.
 Series solutions are when you decompose the solu- tion into a (potentially infinite) sum of simple functions, such as sines and cosines, or a power series.
 This is the case, for example, with barrier options having two barriers, one below the current asset price and the other above.

-- **Green’s functions** :  Green's functions are mathematical tools used in physics and engineering to solve differential equations that describe various physical phenomena, such as heat conduction, fluid flow, or electromagnetic fields.
+- **Green's functions** :  Green's functions are mathematical tools used in physics and engineering to solve differential equations that describe various physical phenomena, such as heat conduction, fluid flow, or electromagnetic fields.
 This is a very special technique that only works in certain situations.
 The idea is that solutions to some difficult problems can be built up from solutions to special cases of a similar problem.

 ## Present value and future value of money